 So if you are now working from home with barely usable Internet, the quickest solution will be to use mobile data.
 This solution can be surprisingly good or predictably terrible depending on where you live, but it is what it is, and most towns and cities will have at least one network that can sustain a good signal in your home.

 For short term use, there is no stopping you from tethering your mobile to your laptop, but that is not ideal for 8 hour days over the next 3+ weeks.
-This solution won’t be effective for provided data to all your devices within the home either.
+This solution won’t be effective for providing data to all your devices within the home either.

 The best option would be a router that is either a dedicated mobile data router or often has multiple connection options.
 Alternatively, some mobile hotspot devices have an ethernet port allowing you to then plug in your ethernet cable into the WAN port of a normal router.

 This option is not ideal as a temporary solution to your home internet as you will be subscribing to a long contract, but it is the best solution for getting mobile data in your home in general.